How Did Stephen Hawking Have Children

 Stephen Hawking met Jane Wilde in the early 1960s before his ALS diagnosis became severe.
 Jane, a languages student, was drawn to Hawking's intellect and vibrant personality.
 They married in 1965, a union that would last for nearly three decades.
 Their marriage was, by all accounts, a partnership built on love, mutual respect, and a shared determination to defy the limitations imposed by Hawking’s illness.

 Jane's role in Hawking’s life cannot be overstated.
-As his primary caregiver, she managed the increasing demands of his physical condition while also supporting his academic career and raising their children.
+That said, as his primary caregiver, she managed the increasing demands of his physical condition while also supporting his academic career and raising their children.
 The early years of their marriage were marked by both the joys of starting a family and the mounting challenges of Hawking's deteriorating health.
 Despite the difficulties, their commitment to each other remained steadfast, at least initially.

 The Children